 This CHHS student handbook provides you with information that will be useful to you as you proceed through your program of study and each academic unit within the college may have additional student handbooks to assist you.
 Student handbooks should be used in conjunction with the University of North Carolina at Charlotte Catalogs and other policies and directives issued by the University, the College, School, Department, or your program.
-Additional information of immediate relevance is posted on the bulletin boards and on the college web site at www.health.uncc.edu.
+Additional information of immediate relevance is posted on the college web site at www.health.uncc.edu.